jdefrance7/SeniorDesignProject/README.md

 ### AST-CAN485

-Code for the AST-CAN485 development board to obtain Adafruit BNO055 sensor orientation data and broadcast it to a PX4 based flight controller.
+Code for the AST-CAN485 development board to obtain IMU sensor orientation data and broadcast it to a PX4 based flight controller.

 ### PX4